Kearny Arizona Real Estate Market Report — August 2026

 Kearny posts strong violent-crime safety numbers and a small-town profile that buyers consistently rate above-average for personal safety.
 Property and drug-related crime carry the bulk of total incidents and are concentrated near commercial corridors.

 On a per-capita basis Kearny’s violent crime rate runs at 2.88 incidents per 1,000 residents, materially below the Arizona state average.
 Residents and CrimeGrade analysis both flag the eastern part of town as the safest pocket, with chances of being a violent-crime victim as low as 1 in 376 there.
 The southwest sections of town carry a higher property-crime profile than the rest, though absolute incident counts remain low because of the small population.
-Year-over-year, total crime has dropped roughly 18% per AreaVibes.
+Year-over-year, total crime has dropped 18% per AreaVibes.

 Who are the major employers near Kearny realty markets?